dstremur/streblog/content/posts/Instinct_MI_50.md

 ## Appendix 0 Flashing VGPUBIOS

 In recent years a couple different versions of MI50s have surfaced.
 There is the authentic MI50 by AMD, recognized as `Radeon Instinct MI50 16GB`.
-The other type is a chinese model, which seems to be a Radeon VII that has been modified to look like a Radeon Instinct card.
+The other type is a Chinese model, which seems to be a Radeon VII that has been modified to look like a Radeon Instinct card.
 In software, they are easily distinguished, as the chinese version is recognized as `Radeon VII`.
 There is also a 32 GB variant of the card, making it basically a MI60 that also seems to be coming out of China.
 However, I do not own one of those cards.